-This entry lacks either of the above benefits and therefore only offers what it says on the tin.
+This entry lacks any nostalgic benefits and therefore only offers what it says on the tin.
 However no one can say that a film featuring a hooded-javelin wielding maniac can be totally devoid of interest, so I was keen to give it another look after years of it collecting dust particles in my garage.

 An athletic training school is preparing for a National contest and all the young hopefuls are being put through gruesome training routines.
 Things take a turn for the worse when a javelin brandishing nut job begins slaughtering the students when they stay behind to practice after hours.
 It becomes apparent that the disappearances are linked, so who or what could be behind the occurrences?

 It seems bizarre to accuse a movie of ripping off Graduation Day, because Herb Freed himself will probably admit that his cheeseball is hardly a title worthy of such adulation.
 It’s hard not to level that accusation at Fatal Games however, because there are a few otherwise inexplicable similarities between the two.
 Everything from the athletic teens getting slaughtered and then their faces crossed off of a team-photo to the javelin stick being used as a murder weapon seems to reference the former sports-themed genre piece.
 They even start with almost identical credit sequences, which show the characters training in slow-mo shots with a funky rock tune setting the vibe.